rytilahti/python-miio/docs/push_server.rst

         value: False
         extra: "[1,6,1,0,[0,0],2,0]"

-3. Make a Pull Request to include the new event to this python module.
+3. Create a pull request to get the event added to this library.

 Examples
 --------